Which sunglasses protect our eyes?

 Why choose protective sunglasses?

-Wearing sunglasses is not just a matter of fashion or aesthetics: their main function is to protect the eyes.
-Choosing a quality pair of sunglasses means paying attention to details that are fundamental to eye health .
+Wearing sunglasses is not just a matter of fashion or aesthetics: their main function is to protect your eyes.
+Choosing a pair of quality sunglasses means paying attention to fundamental details for eye health.

 How to recognize quality sunglasses

-• Color and intensity of lenses, based on age and visual defects
+• Lens color and intensity, based on age and visual defects

 • 100% UV protection, especially for children